 4. Separate the stuff into four quadrants or into the four corners of the basement by the following areas:

 Once you separate your stuff by these four areas, go through each quadrant again and get real about the items.
 Ask an objective, logical, impartial person to help you decide which quadrant your items belong in.
-See the article on How to Decide if your Parents Stuff is Valuable here .
-It applies to any items, not just your parents.
+See the article on How to Decide if your parent’s stuff is valuable here.
+It applies to any item, not just your parents.

 5. Toss all of the items in the Toss corner of the basement.